 And if this is your career path, you’ll certainly have much to keep you busy for years to come.
 The Institute of Chartered Accountants in England and Wales reported 5.1 million incidents of financial fraud in the UK alone in 2015.

 Ultimately, jobs that deal with the creation, management, and analysis of wealth are among the most in-demand and lucrative career options for business graduates.
 Whatever your career aspirations, a Master of Finance degree can set you up for success in this rewarding area of business.
-Hult’s one-year Master of Finance is designed to give ambitious, globally minded professionals the practical skills and international experience they need to excel.
+Hult’s one-year Masters in Finance is designed to give ambitious, globally minded professionals the practical skills and international experience they need to excel.

 “I’m improving my financial skills through solving real-life complex problems in class.
 Engaging with real financial issues in different scenarios, along with the feedback I’m receiving from professors, is making me a better problem-solver, and more prepared for a job in finance.”Erika Guzman